Configuration¶

 :

-$ jmp client delete myclient
+$ jmp client delete-config myclient

 Deleted client config '/home/jdoe/.config/jumpstarter/clients/myclient.yaml'